WepinWallet/wepin-android-sdk-widget-v1/README.md

 #### Returns

-- CompletableFuture\<Boolean> - A future that completes when the SDK has been finalized.
+- <Boolean> - A future that completes when the SDK has been finalized.

 #### Example